JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

 Second, create a FreeBSD guest virtual machine for `poudriere`.
 See [FreeBSD guest virtual machine in FreeBSD host with `bhyve`](freebsd-bhyve-freebsd-guest.md).

-Going forward, let's assume the virtual machine name is `my_poudriere`.
+Going forward, let’s assume the virtual machine name is `my_poudriere`.
 Furthermore, the following commands are assumed to be executed on this virtual machine, unless otherwise noted.

 Several things below use `my_poudriere` to identify a component that pertains to this setup, whether it be certificate file names, jail names, names of configuration files or repositories.